nemanjam/reddit-unread-comments/README.md

 ## Features

 - Two separate highlighting modes: 1.
 Highlight unread comments, 2.
 Highlight based on comment's timestamp.
 - Unread comments can be un-highlighted: 1.
-After 5 seconds after appearing in viewport, while still being highlighted on mouse hover, 2.
+5 seconds after appearing in viewport, while still being highlighted on mouse hover, 2.
 After navigating away from thread (url change).
 - Comments are highlighted on both page load (url change) and on scroll.
 - Unread comments are separated in the database into two sessions: 1.
 Current session (thread visit), 2.
 All earlier sessions.
 This way un-highlighting can be managed more precisely and state is never kept inside the DOM.
 - Count of highlighted comments for both kind, in realtime.
 - All form controls in Popup are imidiately reflected and realtime.
-- Scroll to the next highlighted comment with `Ctrl + Space`.
+- Scroll to the next page of currently not visible highlighted comments with `Ctrl + Space`.
 Scroll to the first highlighted comment with `Ctrl + Shift + Space`.
 Can pick weather to scroll to 1.
 Unread highlighted comment, 2.
 Highlighted comment by timestamp, or 3.
 Both.
+Scrolling to the next page of not visible comments is more efficient compared to just scrolling to the next comment.
 - Sort all Reddit threads by new by default (will introduce additional 3-5 seconds delay for comments to load twice).
 - Enable/disable logging to browser console.
 Useful for debugging when reporting bugs.
 - Reset highlighted comments for; 1.
 A thread, 2.
 All threads, 3.
 Reset user settings (Popup controls) to default.